Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tBDXG3OHt1c.md

 ### Transcript

-> when is satisfactory coming to switch funny you ask that we get that question every day um probably never
+> when is satisfactory coming to switch funny you ask that we get that question every day, probably never